Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- At home this year, Cleveland has two wins against the spread and is 3-2 overall.
+- Cleveland has two wins against the spread, and is 3-2 overall, at home this season.

-- Cleveland has hit the over twice in five home games this year.
+- In five home games this season, Cleveland has hit the over twice.

-- Detroit has hit the over once in five away games this season.
+- This year, in five road games, Detroit has hit the over once.

 Powered by Data Skrive.